 As your County Auditor, I examine County programs and operations to determine:

 - First, whether the program is effective - in other words, is it achieving results?

 - Second, is it efficient, or could those results be achieved at a lower cost? and

 - Third, does the program comply with applicable laws and regulations?

 If a program falls short in any of these three areas, I make recommendations for how the program could be improved.
 The County Administrator responds to the audit with a plan to address my recommendations, and I follow up to ensure that County Administration carries out its improvement plan.

 I am a Certified Internal Auditor, a Certified Government Audit Professional, and the recipient of numerous awards from professional audit organizations.
-My experience includes auditing in both business and government and encompasses education, health care, road construction, street maintenance, law enforcement, courts, juvenile justice, corrections, health and human services, project management, human resources, credit card management, travel and entertainment expenses, information systems development, insurance regulation, banking, performance reporting, grant management, compliance with federal regulations, and fraud investigation.
+My experience includes auditing in both business and government and encompasses education, health care, road construction, street maintenance, law enforcement, courts, juvenile justice, corrections, health and human services, animal services, emergency medical services, housing, project management, human resources, credit card management, travel and entertainment expenses, information systems development, cybersecurity, insurance regulation, banking, performance reporting, grant management, compliance with federal regulations, and fraud/ethics investigation.
 I have provided consulting services to state and local governments throughout the country and recommended program improvements that have saved taxpayers millions of dollars and improved services.
 My goal is to do the same for Washington County.